samarium-lang/Samarium/README.md

 `/?!?!` returns `Type`.

-These types can be used as functions to convert variables into that type, like so:
+These instances are callable and can be used to convert variables into that type, like so:

 ```
 /?!("123")!;